Kerschel/Network-Simulation/README.md

 # Network-Simulation
-Simulates how a network sends packets over TCP protocol.
-All the layers are simulated with a hex file being used to represent the packets .

 The purpose of this is to emulate how communications at the data link layer work with respect to Positive Acknowledgement with Retransmission (PAR).
 Java code was written for a client and server processes that send and receive frames.
 The responsibilities